Burning of Washington: Background

+Burning

-President James Madison, members of his government, and the military fled the city in the wake of the British victory at the Battle of Bladensburg.
-They found refuge for the night in Brookeville, a small town in Montgomery County, Maryland, which is known today as the "United States' Capital for a Day."
+President James Madison, members of his government, and the military fled the city in the wake of the British victory at Bladensburg.
+They found refuge for the night in Brookeville, a small town in Montgomery County, Maryland, which is known today as the "United States' Capital for a Day".
 President Madison spent the night in the house of Caleb Bentley, a Quaker who lived and worked as a silversmith in Brookeville.
 Bentley's house, known today as the Madison House, still stands in Brookeville.

-The sappers and miners of the Corps of Royal Engineers under Captain Blanshard were employed in burning the principal buildings.
-Blanshard reported that it seemed that the American President was so sure that the attacking force would be made prisoners that a handsome entertainment had been prepared.
-Blanshard and his sappers enjoyed the feast.

-On August 24, 1814, British troops led by Major General Robert Ross, accompanied by Rear Admiral George Cockburn, attacked the capital city with a force of 4,500 "battle hardened" men.
+On August 24, 1814, the British, led by Ross and Cockburn, entered Washington with a force of 4,500 "battle hardened" men.
 The plan to attack Washington had been formulated by Rear Admiral Cockburn, who predicted that "within a short period of time, with enough force, we could easily have at our mercy the capital".
-Major General Ross commanded the troops and was less optimistic.
+Ross commanded the troops and was less optimistic.
 While Cockburn recommended burning the entire city, Ross planned to damage only public buildings.

+Ross, who was described by historian John McCavitt as "an officer and a gentleman", initially planned for an orderly surrender of Washington.
+However, as he and his men entered the city under a flag of truce, American soldiers remaining in the city "treacherously" opened fire, wounding Ross' horse and killing two of his men.
+McCavitt argued that this led him to "reluctantly" order the burning of the White House and the Capitol building.